nestordemeure/breviarium/data/readable.md

 8. "Have shutters on the insides of windows, and let the part where they meet the windows be black, so that it cannot be discerned whether the window is closed or not." - The purpose of this advice is unclear.
 Provide additional context or consider removing it if not essential to the overall message.

-Overall, the translation would benefit from simplifying some sentence structures, clarifying ambiguous phrases, and providing additional context where needed to ensure better understanding for a wide, contemporary audience.

 ### Getting Rid of an Ungrateful Guest

-Here are a few passages that could be improved for better readability and clarity:

 * "Have a pre-arranged signal with a servant, so that when he receives a sign from you, he calls you away as if for urgent business, whispering in your ear or sending a messenger with letters, or announcing that harm has been done, or that there are disturbances among your subjects."
   * Problem: The sentence is long and contains multiple clauses, making it difficult to follow.